cmu-db/pgextmgrext/docs/design.md

 * Integrate more extensions into the framework.
 * Investigate better extension framework for extensions using other hooks than planner and execution hooks.

+\* Hypothetical indexes are created so that the user can test whether the performance of problematic queries is increased by adding an index to the database system.